 The Kite Flying Festival has religious and cultural significance attached to it (Photo Credit – Nevil Zaveri)

 All in all, the celebration for Makar Sankranti in India is very prominent.
 It creates an environment across the country which brings out the child in everyone.
-If you intend on experiencing the kite flying festival in India, let us know.
+If you intend on experiencing the kite festival in India, let us know.
 We will accommodate you in North India, preferably in a homestay.
 This way, you can feel like you belong as you partake in the festivities with an Indian family.
 Click on Plan Your Trip for your ideal itinerary.

 helping you travel your way